Chart Color Schemes

 Murdoch - Kardinya is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Murdoch-Kardinya's dwelling structure in the latest Census showed 84.3% houses and 15.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-Perth metro had 76.5% houses and 23.6% other dwellings.
-Home ownership in Murdoch-Kardinya was 45.8%, with mortgaged dwellings at 32.8% and rented at 21.4%.
-The median monthly mortgage repayment was $2,015, below Perth metro's $2,200.
-Median weekly rent was $400, matching Perth metro's figure.
-Nationally, Murdoch-Kardinya's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+Murdoch-Kardinya's dwelling structure, as per the latest Census, comprised 84.3% houses and 15.7% other dwellings.
+This compares to Perth metro's 76.5% houses and 23.6% other dwellings.
+Home ownership in Murdoch-Kardinya stood at 45.8%, with mortgaged dwellings at 32.8% and rented ones at 21.4%.
+The median monthly mortgage repayment was $2,015, below Perth metro's average of $2,200.
+Median weekly rent in Murdoch-Kardinya was $400, matching the Perth metro figure but exceeding the national average of $375.
+Nationally, mortgage repayments were higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing